 After this, close Registry and restart your computer.

 Case 2.
 Repair Corrupted, Unreadable SanDisk Device on Windows PC

-Mostly, when SanDisk or other brands of storage devices not detected by Windows PC or becomes inaccessible, it may contain a file system error, bad sector or internal errors.
-To fix this issue, you can try the following methods with reliable SanDisk repair tool for help:
+Mostly, when SanDisk or other brands of storage devices not detected by Windows PC or becomes inaccessible, it may contain a file system error, bad sector, or internal errors.
+To fix this issue, you can try the following methods with a reliable SanDisk repair tool for help:

 Method 1.
 Use Free Partition Manager - EaseUS Partition Master

 EaseUS Partition Master Free Edition with its Check File System feature enables you to easily fix file system error, soft bad sectors, and even some internal errors that stop you from visiting the device on Windows PC.